 K.L.
 Parry’s Works

-Jade was lucky to be alive – at least that’s what they kept telling her after the funeral service.
+She was lucky to be alive – at least that’s what they kept telling Jade after the funeral service.
 It wasn’t much consolation.
 If only she hadn’t killed her mother and nearly done the same to her father she might have been able to tolerate all the well-wishers, back patters and huggers – but she did.

 K.L.
 Parry’s novel The Pirate’s Daughter and a King’s Ransom is a rousing, high seas adventure about 14-year-old Blue, her father, his nemesis, and Lady Rebbecca Wolf.